ShLyyRixX/Library/README.md

     cd library
     ```

- 2. Create a PostgreSQL database
+ 2. Create a PostgreSQL database.
     Make sure you have PostgreSQL installed.
 Run the following commands to create a new database:

     ```sql